 The Faculty Mentor Program for Athletic Teams is designed to enhance communication and open dialog among student-athletes, coaches, and faculty at Lafayette College.
 The faculty mentor will serve as a resource to the Department of Athletics and provide assistance to the coaches in addressing academic challenges encountered by student-athletes.
 The faculty mentor can facilitate communication between the coaches and the faculty, and can provide assistance and advice to student-athletes on academic and personal matters.
 The faculty mentor may assist the coaches in other ways, as deemed appropriate by the coaches and the faculty mentor.

 Through this program, faculty members will develop an appreciation of the voluntary commitment that student-athletes make to their sports.
 Coaches and student-athletes also will have an opportunity to get to know the faculty outside the classroom environment.

-Through the Academic Tutoring and Training Information Center, incoming first-year students are assigned an upper-class student-athlete to serve as their peer mentor for their first year.
+Through the Academic Tutoring and Training Information Center (ATTIC), incoming first-year students are assigned an upperclass student-athlete to serve as their peer mentor for their first year.
 This student-athlete assists the first-year student in adjusting to college life and the academic demands of Lafayette College.
 In addition, peer mentors facilitate learning by hosting Academic Enhancement Workshops for all first-year student-athletes.
 These workshops take place in September and review time management, note taking, and study skills.
-Visit the ATTIC website for more information: peer mentors.

 Each semester, student-athletes will attend a PARDS Program in one of the following topics: teamwork, diversity/unity, sportsmanship, leadership, hazing, gambling, alcohol, and nutrition.
 The programs are meant to provide student-athletes with a well-rounded education and challenge them to address the variety of issues facing student-athletes today.
 The information and coping techniques are intended to assist student-athletes in making positive choices while on campus and in the future.